Sylius/GmvBundle/UPGRADE.md

 1. Support for Sylius 2.0 has been added.

+1. Support for Sylius 1.12 has been dropped.

 1. The `GmvCommand` console command has been moved from `Command` to `Console\Command` and changed its namespace accordingly from `Sylius\GmvBundle\Command\GmvCommand` to `Sylius\GmvBundle\Console\Command\GmvCommand`.